 You’ve probably heard the advice that drinking a glass of water before meals can help you eat less.
 Adding a small amount of apple cider vinegar supercharges the effect.
 It works to stabilize blood sugar and control your appetite.
 Plus (total honesty here), just getting that drink down puts a damper on cravings.
 In addition, taking the acid in before eating will help your stomach break down food and reduce acid reflux.

 Add 1–2 teaspoons of ACV to 8 ounces of cold water, and drink it before each meal.
 I love it for an afternoon pick-me-up when the sugar cravings kick in.
 Start small and work your way up to 1 to 1-1/2 tablespoons.
 I have a much easier time when I add a bit of honey or stevia, but you can use mint, ginger, or lemon to help with the taste.

 Apple cider vinegar can also give your hair a major boost.
 Vinegar smoothes the hair cuticle, creating lots of shine, and it balances the pH of your scalp and hair.
 If you’re working your way into no ‘poo territory, this is a great place to start.

 - Glass jar

 - Bring water to a boil and remove from heat.

 - Add herbs and let them steep for at least 30 minutes.
 The longer the herbs sit, the stronger your rinse will be.

-- Strain the herbs and pour into a bottle with a lid.
+- Strain the herbs out ,and pour the liquid into a bottle with a lid.